martinlinggi/forgeddit/README.md

 ## Installation

-First clone the project from the git repository
+First clone the project from the git repository and then install the libraries:

 ```
 npm install
 bower install
 ```

-run server
+run server:

 ```
 npm start
 ```

-run server for development with live-reload environment
+run server for development with live-reload environment:

 ```
 gulp dev
 ```

-run tests
+run tests:

 ```
 npm test